Setup Guide8 min readUpdated · Published

-Cursor is already a powerful AI coding tool.
-MCPs make it dramatically better by adding real tool access — accurate docs, live database queries, GitHub integration, and web search.
+Cursor is already an AI coding tool with deep agent support.
+MCPs extend it with real tool access — accurate docs, live database queries, GitHub integration, and web search.
 Here are the ones worth installing.

 Why Cursor + MCPs?